-Proto rspw_dma_tx_reclaim(void c, int opts, struct grspw_list pkts, count) About Reclaim TX packet buffers that has previously been scheduled for transmission with grspw_dma_tx_send.
+Proto int grspw_dma_tx_reclaim(void c, int opts, struct grspw_list pkts, int count) About Reclaim TX packet buffers that has previously been scheduled for transmission with grspw_dma_tx_send.
 The packets in the SENT queue are moved to the pkts packet list.
 When the move has been completed the packet can safely be reused again by the user.
 The packet structures have been updated with transmission status to indicate transfer failures of individual packets.
-Depending on the input arguments a selection of the below steps are performed: 1.
-Move transmitted packets to SENT List (SCHED->SENT).
-Move all SENT List to pkts list (SENT-&gt;USER).
-Schedule as many packets as possible for transmission (SEND-&gt;SCHED) Skipping both step 1 and 3 may be useful when IRQ is enabled, then the worker thread will be re- sponsible for descriptor processing.
+Depending on the input arguments a selection of the below steps are performed: Move transmitted packets to SENT List (SCHED->SENT).
+Move all SENT List to pkts list (SENT->USER).
+Schedule as many packets as possible for transmission (SEND->SCHED) Skipping both step 1 and 3 may be useful when IRQ is enabled, then the worker thread will be responsible for descriptor processing.
 Skipping only step 2 can be useful in polling mode.
-The fastest solution in retrieving sent TX packets and sending new frames is to call: 1. grspw_dma_tx_reclaim(opts=0) 2. grspw_dma_tx_send(opts=1) NOTE: the TXPKT_FLAG_TX flag indicates if the packet was transmitted.
+The fastest solution in retrieving sent TX packets and sending new frames is to call: grspw_dma_tx_reclaim(opts=0) grspw_dma_tx_send(opts=1) NOTE: the TXPKT_FLAG_TX flag indicates if the packet was transmitted.
 Param c [IN] pointer DMA channel identifier.
 Returned from grspw_dma_open.
-Param opts [IN] Integer bit-mask The above steps 1 and/or 3 may be skipped by setting opts argument according the description below.
-Bit Description 0 Set to 1 to skip Step 1.
+Param opts [IN] Integer bit-mask

+Bit Description bп 0 Set to 1 to skip Step 1.
 1 Set to 1 to skip Step 3.
-Param pkts [OUT] pointer The list will be initialized to contain the SpaceWire packets moved from the SENT queue to the pack- et list.
-The grspw_list structure will be initialized so that head points to the first packet, tail points to the last and the last packet (tail) next pointer is NULL.
-Call this function with pkts set to NULL to avoid step 2.
-Just doing step 1 and 3 as determined by opts is normally performed in polling-mode.
-The layout and content of the packet is defined by the grspw_pkt data structure is described in Ta- ble 13.30.
-Note that TXPKT_FLAG_TX of the flags field indicates if the packet was sent of not.
-In case of DMA being stopped one can use this flag to see if the packet was transmitted or not.
-The TXPKT_FLAG_LINKERR indicates if a link error occurred during transmission of the packet, re- gardless the TXPKT_FLAG_TX is set to indicate packet transmission attempt.

-Param count [IO] pointer Number r of packets in the packet list.
+Param OUT] pointer The list will be initialized to contain the SpaceWire packets moved from the SENT queue to the pack- et list.
+The grspw_list structure will be initialized so that head points to the first packet, tail points to the last and the last packet (tail) next pointer is NULL. s function with pkts set to NULL to avoid step 2.
+Just doing step 1 and 3 as determined by s normally performed in polling-mode. ble 13.3 In case TXPKT out and content of the packet is defined by the grspw_pkt data structure is described in Ta- 32.
+Note that TXPKT_FLAG_TX of the flags field indicates if the packet was sent of not. of DMA being stopped one can use this flag to see if the packet was transmitted or not.
+The C_FLAG_LINKERR indicates if a link error occurred during transmission of the packet, re- s the TXPKT_FLAG_TX is set to indicate packet transmission attempt.
+Param count [IO] pointer Numbe r of packets in the packet list.
 Value Input Description NULL Move all packets from the SENT queue to the packet list. -1 Move all packets from the SENT queue to the packet list.
 0 No packets are moved.
 Same as if pkts is NULL. >0 Move a maximum of 'count' packets to the packet list.
 Value Output Description NULL Nothing performed. others 'count' is updated to reflect number of packets in packet list.
 Return Status.
-See return codes below See return codes below Value Description -1 Error occurred, DMA channel may not be valid.
+See return codes below Value Description -1 Error occurred, DMA channel may not be valid.
 0 Successful. pkts list filled with all packets from sent list.
 1 Indicates that DMA is stopped.
 Same as 0 but step 1 and 3 were never done.
-Notes This function can only do step 1 and 2 to allow read out sent packets when in stopped mode.
-This is useful when a link goes down and the DMA activity is stopped by user of by driver automatically.
+Notes This fu nction can only do step 1 and 2 to allow read out sent packets when in stopped mode.
+This is